opencog/atomese-simd/README.md

 * Build and install cogutils, the AtomSpace, sensory and then the code here.
 This uses the same build style as all other OpenCog projects:
   `mkdir build; cd build; cmake ..; make; sudo make install`
 * Run unit tests: `make check`.
-If the unit tests fail, that's proably because they could not find and GPU hardware.
+If the unit tests fail, that's probably because they could not find and GPU hardware.
 See below.
 * Look over the examples.
 Run them
   `cd examples; guile -s atomese-kernel.scm`